 Counsel may advise and speak during the interview, and interfere if the interview leads to any potential violation of the company’s rights (regarding, in particular, prohibition against self-incrimination, request of information exceeding the scope of the current investigation or documents protected by attorney-client privilege).

 Turkish law does not prevent counsel from representing both the investigated corporation and its employees, as long as there is no conflict of interest.

-As explained under 2.2 Dawn Raids, above, as an enforcement agency, the Board may obtain documents and testimonies in the course of investigating an alleged cartel by:
+As explained in 2.2 Dawn Raids, as an enforcement agency, the Board may obtain documents and testimonies in the course of investigating an alleged cartel by:

 Pursuant to Article 15 of the Law No 4054, case handlers are required to carry with them an authorisation certificate when they conduct on-site inspections showing the subject-matter and purpose of the inspection and explaining that an administrative fine shall be imposed if incorrect information is provided.
 The case handlers’ authorisation for dawn raids is therefore limited to the scope written in this certificate.

 As explained in 2.2 Dawn Raids, 2.5 Procedure of Dawn Raids and 2.9 Enforcement Agency's Procedure for Obtaining Evidence/Testimony, the Board is entitled to request any public and private undertaking and trade association to provide written or verbal explanations on specific topics whilst conducting on-site inspections within the scope of Article 15 of the Competition Law.

 Pursuant to Article 44 of the Competition Law, the Board “may request the provision of any documents and information it deems necessary from the parties and other places concerned”.
 In this regard, even if relevant documents or other evidence are located in another jurisdiction, the company or individual is obliged to produce it/them, as long as the cartel has an actual or potential effect on Turkish markets.